mlabs-haskell/seath/off-chain/milestone-2-demo.md

 ## Running on local private network

 Local network capabilities are integrated into current setup.
 Local network provided by [Plutip](https://github.com/mlabs-haskell/plutip).
 Network is started from scratch on each run.
-Slot length is is to [1 second](test/PlutipRunner.purs#L70).
+Slot length is is to 1 second - see [config :: PlutipConfig](test/PlutipRunner.purs).

 To run the demo with local network do the following.